o3de/o3de.org/content/docs/user-guide/packaging/project-export/project-export-android.md

 ### Running the Export Script
 For building in release mode with bundled PAK files for your APK, you can use the following export command:
 ```
-export O3DE_ENGINE_PATH=/path/to/o3de
+set O3DE_ENGINE_PATH=C:\path\to\o3de
-export PROJECT_PATH=/path/to/project
+set PROJECT_PATH=C:\path\to\project
-cd $PROJECT_PATH
+cd %PROJECT_PATH%
-$O3DE_ENGINE_PATH/scripts/o3de.sh export-project -es export_source_android.py -pp . -abp build/game-android -ll INFO --config release --asset-mode PAK
+%O3DE_ENGINE_PATH%\scripts\o3de.bat export-project -es export_source_android.py -pp . -abp build\game-android -ll INFO --config release --asset-mode PAK
 ```

 To use profile mode instead, change the `--config` parameter in the above snippet to use `profile` instead.
 If you wish to set the asset mode to LOOSE, use `--asset-mode LOOSE`.

 That invocation should be all that is needed to create an APK file for your project.
 To install the APK on your phone for testing, this can be done by adding the `--deploy-to-android` flag in the export snippet above.
 Please note that to use this feature, you must ensure an android device is connected to your computer, and that ADB is able to properly access the device.

 As a result of the export process, the resulting Android Gradle project folder was also generated.
-You can find it in `$PROJECT_PATH/build/game-android`.
+You can find it in `%PROJECT_PATH%\build\game-android`.
 You can use this project folder from inside Android Studio to tweak any specific settings, or run the Debugger.

 ## Android Export Script
 O3DE ships with an [Android Export Script](https://github.com/o3de/o3de/blob/bb3eafe30d8291f50b69924e5b7a432c8c6f53ca/scripts/o3de/ExportScripts/export_source_android.py#L28), capable of generating an Android Gradle project folder to handle standard use cases of O3DE projects on Android.